Freelunch-AI/docs/design_notes.md

     6. __Working with less common data modalities:__ e.g., DNA data with Foundation Models
     7. __Model Editing:__ fixing specific problems models are showing by making adjustments to the model architecture itself along with some training; instead of the typicala approach of gathering a lot more data for the cases the model is not handling well.
-    8. __Multi-Agent Learning:__ learn multiple agent controllers via fine-tuning and prompt tuning of programs containing llm calls and tool usage
+    8. __Multi-Agent Learning:__ learn multiple agents as a team via fine-tuning and prompt tuning of programs containing llm calls and tool usage to minimize
-    9. __Causal ML:__ ML works within a Causal Inference Framework
+    9. __Causal ML:__ ML working within a Causal Inference Framework
     10. __Supercharging codebases:__ substituting some software 1.0 parts for software 2.0 parts
     11. __Model-based Reinforcement Learning (RL):__ build model-based controllers mixing domain knowledge, control theory and RL; establishing controller priors and inductive biases before learning and composing hiererachical control loops.
 Integrates with multiple simulated RL environments, and lets you build a plugin for your own simulated environment.
     12. __Formal Verification of ML Models:__ e.g., if you have a CV model that has to recognize things in images, you can formally verify for fairness related to working well for minority groups in your trianing data (e.g., blacks or asians).
 You do this by establishing an additional task head that aims to classify between groups, this will give you a race variable.
 Then *Uli* can reason formally, based on the models' parameters, what would need to change and in which amount to make race change; and if these interventions were made, would they change significantly the model's output.
 Of course you could to the in the traditional empirical way using a test set (Note: test set needs to be sufficiently large so that the predictive power metric calculated on it is statistically significant), but the doing it formally gives you the confidence you would have only with massive test set (Note: test set needs to be sufficiently large so that the predictive power metric calculated on it is statistically significant) (which is impractical).
 "If a property does not hold, formal verification techniques usually provide counterexamples that can be inspected or used as tests, similar to adversarial search"